nfdi4plants/nfdi4plants.knowledgebase/src/docs/_ignored/pandoc_tests/README.md

 ### with template

-pandoc QuickStart_arc.md -o QuickStart_arc.pdf --from markdown --template dataplant_eisvogel.latex --listings
+pandoc QuickStart_arc.md -o ../_ignored/pandoc_tests/QuickStart_arc.pdf --from markdown --template dataplant_eisvogel.latex --listings

 ### with template and title page (based on a pdf)